 Unbaptized inquirers are consecrated as Catechumens through the Rite for Entrance held twice a year (usually in September and January).
 During this period of the Catechumenate, the Catechumen continues to grow in their faith and conversion to God while discerning with the community their readiness for full initiation (Baptism, Confirmation & First Eucharist).

-If you are in Inquiry and are discerning or sensing a call to this period of preparation, please contact Heath Vogel [email protected] for more information about being consecrated as a Catechumen!
+If you are already in Inquiry and are discerning or sensing a call to this period of preparation, please contact Heath Vogel [email protected] for more information about being consecrated as a Catechumen!